-12.4 Recruitment - interview/appointment panels
+13.4 Recruitment - interview panels

-At least one person on any interview/appointment panel for a post at the school will have undertaken safer recruitment training.
-This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education, and be in line with local safeguarding procedures.
+At least one person conducting any interview for a post at the school will have undertaken safer recruitment training.
+This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education, and will be in line with local safeguarding procedures.

-12.5 Staff who have contact with pupils and families
+13.5 Staff who have contact with pupils and families

-All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.13.
-Monitoring arrangements
+All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.

+14. Monitoring arrangements

-This policy will be reviewed annually by the Education Committee of the FGB At every review, it will be approved by the full governing board.
+This policy will be reviewed annually by Craig Steel.
+At every review, it will be approved by the full governing board.

-14. Links with other policies
+15. Links with other policies